Dome La Muerte: Later bands and other experiences

 In 1996 he founded Hush, a grunge band, precursor of the stoner, with whom he will record an album and open a concert by The Fleshtones.

-In the same year he was invited to "America America", a tribute to the Americanist Fernanda Pivano, in Conegliano Veneto together with Allen Ginsberg, Jay McInerney, Fabrizio De Andrè, Francesco Guccini and others.
+In the same year he was invited to "America America", a tribute to the Americanist Fernanda Pivano, in Conegliano Veneto together with Allen Ginsberg, Jay McInerney, Fabrizio De André, Francesco Guccini and others.

 In this period he collaborates as a guitarist in MGZ and Le Signore, an electronic punk theater-cabaret project.

 In 1997 he plays the guitar for the soundtrack of the film Nirvana by Gabriele Salvatores.

 In 2006, following the release of Live in 80's, he reunites with Not Moving for a tour where they will also be the shoulder to Iggy Pop.
 At the end of that year he returns to rock'n'roll and punk with the Dome La Muerte & The Diggers project, which is his longest-running project to date.
 In the first album, among the guests, Rudi Protrudi of the Fuzztones.
-The second album, Diggersonz, in order to fully recover the rock'n'roll roots, is recorded entirely in analogue by Jorge "Dr. Explosion "Muñoz-Cobo Gonzalez at Estudios Circo Perrotti in Gijón in Spain, a studio famous throughout Europe for rock'n'roll productions, hosting bands such as The Chesterfield Kings and The Cynics.
+The second album, Diggersonz, to fully recover the rock'n'roll roots, is recorded entirely in analogue by Jorge "Dr. Explosion "Muñoz-Cobo Gonzalez at Estudios Circo Perrotti in Gijón in Spain, a studio famous throughout Europe for rock'n'roll productions, hosting bands such as The Chesterfield Kings and The Cynics.

 In 2011 he made his first album in his own name only Poems for Renegades, where he reaffirms his love for the west and the music of spaghetti westerns.
 In the album, almost entirely acoustic, there are two tracks with lyrics by Lance Henson and many guests including Maurizio Curadi of Steeplejack.

 In 2012 he starts a live project, still active, paired with the Italian-Greek singer Marina Mulopulos (former Almamegretta), in which he brings around a repertoire that includes songs by David Bowie, Velvet Underground, Iggy Pop, Judy Henske, Janis Joplin and many others.

 In 2014 he joins the Avvoltoi, a historic Italian band with whom he will record a record and a live.

 In 2015 he also plays steadily with Lupe Velez, the first solo project by Stefano Ilari, punk rocker from Livorno, then a stable band, with whom he records the first ep Mystic Man.

 In 2016 he forms the duo Ashvin with Tony Vallini producing the psy-trance CD Brothers and Sisters.

 In 2017 he put on another Dome La Muerte EXP project.
 Here the music is a western-psychedelic instrumental, linked to the soundtracks of the so-called B series films.

 As a DJ, he worked as a resident in the 90s at Baraonda, a well-known disco-pub in Massa, a meeting point for rockers from the Tuscan coast.
 His DJ activity will continue in many clubs in Tuscany and beyond.